 Who are the founders of Equals 3?

 Marc Dispensa invents tech solutions that give marketing and advertising agencies a competitive digital edge.
 He’s a visionary serial entrepreneur with a track record of bringing new ideas to life, growing emerging companies to a position of strength, and enhancing the businesses of both clients and the agencies that serve them.
 Besides his business leadership and innovative mind, Dispensa also has technology know-how.
-He has architected and developed ad tech platforms that integrate with MediaOcean, AppNexus and Google digital ad products to drive efficiencies across the media buying and selling process for some of the world’s biggest brands.
+He architected and developed ad tech platforms that integrate with MediaOcean, AppNexus and Google digital ad products to drive efficiencies across the media buying and selling process for some of the world’s biggest brands.